Billplz/Billplz-for-GiveWP/readme.txt

 = 4.0.1 - 2025-07-28 =
 - Fixed: Sanitize payment callback data without trimming values to prevent X-Signature mismatch
+- Fixed: Remove link to bill page when no transaction ID is recorded in the donation

 = 4.0.0 - 2025-03-27 =
 - Added: Support for Visual Donation Form Builder